digital-futures-academy/airport-challenge/DaisyREADME.md

 > Run **node testRunner.js** in the terminal to run the tests.

-//how you approached the problem and provide screenshots of interacting with your program.

 ## How I Approached the Problem

 ### Identifying the Nouns and Verbs from the User Stories